enarjord/passivbot_binance_isolated_margin_legacy/README.md

 `python3.8 -m pip install matplotlib pandas websockets ccxt`

-binance account needs margin enabled,

-use at own risk

 ------------------------------------------------------------------

 usage:

+binance account needs isolated margin enabled for each symbol to trade

 add api key and secret as json file in dir